alexZeakis/Embeddings4ER/README.md

 ### Static Models
 For static models, please create a local directory with any given name, but inside create two directories:
  - One called `fasttext/` and inside download the file found [here](https://dl.fbaipublicfiles.com/fasttext/vectors-wiki/wiki.en.zip).
  - One called `word2vec/` and inside download the file found [here](https://drive.google.com/u/0/uc?id=0B7XkCwpI5KDYNlNUTTlSS21pQmM&export=download).
+To download a GDrive file, one can use the tool [GDown](https://github.com/wkentaro/gdown), which is used like `wget` but for GDrive links.
+It can be installed via PyPI with `pip install gdown`.

 This outer directory will be used in various executions.
 More instructions on each page.

 ## Visualizations